matthewcornell/peepweather/README.md

-### Introduction
+# Introduction

-This is a simple web app to display outside weather conditions in an 'at a glance' format where each hour is a cell that is 'stoplight' color coded based on how good it appears for activities like RC flying.
+This is a simple proof-of-concept web app to display outside weather conditions in an 'at a glance' format where each hour is a cell that is 'stoplight' color coded based on how good it appears for activities like RC flying.

-### To Do

-- color key -> template used in list and cal
+# The big question: Utility
+There are primarily two main factors that determine this app's utility: the quality of 1) the weather data, and 2) the analysis algorithm.

+## Weather data quality
+- issue: why doesn't my data match that of the gov's? http://forecast.weather.gov/MapClick.php?w0=t&w2=wc&w3=sfcwind&w3u=1&w4=sky&w5=pop&w8=rain&w9=snow&AheadHour=0&Submit=Submit&FcstType=graphical&textField1=42.37510&textField2=-72.52000&site=all&unit=0&dd=0&bw=0

+## Hourly analysis algorithm
+- this could use some (fun!) tweaking

+# Evaluation
+Basically I need some folks to take a look and tell me what they think :-)

+# Issues
 - don't show column if all white b/c non-white only in unshown hours (night)
+- ...

+# To Do

+## Features
+- geolocation?
+- forms for entering zip, and for entering query
+- eventually a form to specify color ranges for parameters
+- do smarter daylight calculation (don't show if dusk or night)?
+- overall summary

+## Appearance
+- professional design and style!
+- show color key on list and cal pages
 - show why color chosen - tooltip?
+- page titles include name
+- about page - this readme file?
 - debug link to data URL (lat, lon)
-- page titles include name

-- do smarter: filter out according to daylight (don't show if dusk or night)
-- index:
-    - forms for entering zip, and for entering query
-    - eventually a form to set color ranges for parameters
-- overall summary
-- geolocation
-- change Hour.color() to give numerical rating to each variable, then sum to get final. any red would have to override result, though
-- make pretty :-)
-- ...